valeriabonapersona/RePAIR/README.md

 ├── LICENSE.md
 ├── README.md
 ├── data                  <- All project data, ignored by git.
-│   ├── processed         <- The final, canonical data sets used for analyses.
+│   ├── final             <- The final, canonical data sets used for analyses.
 │   ├── raw               <- The original data, directly downloaded from the repository.
-│   └── temp              <- Intermediate data that has been transformed.
+│   └── temp              <- Intermediate data.
 ├── results
 │   ├── figures           <- Figures for the manuscript or reports.
 │       ├── intermediate  <- Intermediate visualizations and data for final figures.
 │       ├── final         <- The final visualizations as present in the manuscript.
-│       ├── supplementary <- The final visualizations of manuscript's supplementary material.
 │       └── other         <- Other figures unrelated to the analysis.
 │   └── output            <- Other output for the manuscript or reports.
 └── src                   <- Source code for this project.

 ```